We’ve split up the frequently asked questions between scythe questions and questions about our business.

 - The (very fine) ceramic whetstone is great on well-peened edges like the Falci.
 You can use the ceramic on the Günaş if you order it peened, but even if you do order it peened, it won’t come with as fine an edge as the Falci, so you’ll find you need to hone more heavily with the ceramic, and/or peen more frequently.
 We wouldn’t recommend a ceramic as your only stone unless you’re going to religiously keep your edges very fine with peening.

-- The Tassie Tiger sandstone (medium-fine) whetstone is what we recommend as the best choice for the Günaş.
-If you’re doing serious mowing – several hours haying, for example – with a Falci, you’d appreciate the sandstone whetstone as well, as it has more bite to keep a keen edge even when the edge has started to round off after several hours of use and honing.
-As a medium-ish stone it will be more versatile overall.
-If you’re going to get just one stone, we’d recommend this one.
+- The Tassie Tiger sandstone (medium-fine) or Vera Bergamasca whetstone is what we recommend as the best sole choice for the Günaş.
+If you’re doing serious mowing – several hours haying, for example – with a Falci, you’d appreciate a medium whetstone as well, as it has more bite to keep a keen edge even when the edge has started to round off after several hours of use and honing.
+A medium-ish stone will be more versatile overall.
+If you’re going to get just one stone, we’d recommend one of these.